vchen22/cse142-lab3/README.md

 * `--reps` how many times to run the individual functions for Tier 1 and Tier  2.

+* `--function` let's you specify which functions to run.
+It can take any combination of `calc_grads`, `activate`, `fix_weights`, `train_model`, and `all`.

+* `--test-layer` Takes one or more numbers that corresponding to the layers of the model to test.
+For this lab, there's just one layer so the only value that makes sense is 0 (which is also the default).

 ### Read the Source

 You need to get acquainted with the code you'll be optimizing.
 The slides from the lab lecture are an important resource here, especially for memory layout of `tensor_t` and how the functions in `fc_layer_t` work.